 Fall has hit; a cool and rainy day is the perfect day for a nice bowl of green pork chile.
-My recipe comes from Karen Ray at the Food Network; it was an award winner and I’ve found it to be my favorite.
+This recipe comes from Karen Ray at the Food Network; it was an award winner and I’ve found it to be my favorite.
 My absolute chile is the Sunset Magazine El Cid chili; but that is a red, beef-based chile as opposed to this nice green Mexican dish.

 One thing to know before diving into this recipe is that there is a lot of prep time required.
 It took me about 1 hours and 15 minutes to get things chopped, diced, cubed, etc.